tednaseri/Home_Price_Prediction/README.md

 The dataset for this project can be download from this link: https://www.kaggle.com/anthonypino/melbourne-housing-market

 # More Details:
-More details is provided in my personal website at https://www.tednaseri.com/home_price
+<p>More details is provided in my personal website at https://www.tednaseri.com/home_prices</p>